kanthaus/kanthaus.online/user/pages/40.governance/90.minutes/2018-12-24_CoMe/item.md

 - Once more we sung critical Christmas carols in Leipzig - this time also indoors!
 (Janina, Bodhi, Lise, Emma, Clara, Malin, Stella)
 - Lise made vegan cinnamon stars using aquafaba and wrote a blog post about it
 - Janina made surprisingly artsy name tags for the desk claiming system which is now almost done
-- Doug: bathroom door less noisy, XR Deutschland connection,
+- Doug: bathroom door less noisy

 ### 4. Evaluations and check-ins